vekatze/neut/book/src/programming-in-neut.md

 # Programming in Neut

-Now that we know how to use modules, let's write programs in Neut.
+Here, we'll see how to write programs in Neut.

 ## Table of Contents